 If you think you have symptoms of SAD, see your doctor for a thorough examination.
 Your doctor will want to make sure that these symptoms are not caused by another psychiatric condition or major medical illness.

-If you have been diagnosed with SAD, here are some things you can do to help prevent it from coming back:
+If you have been diagnosed with SAD, here are some things you can do to help keep it from coming back:

-- Begin using a light box at the start of the fall season, even before you feel the onset of winter SAD.
+- Begin using a light box at the start of the fall season, even before you feel winter SAD coming on.

 - Try to spend some amount of time outside every day, even when it's very cloudy.
-The effects of daylight are still beneficial.
+The effects of daylight are still helpful.